TOP-GROSSING MOVIES IN 1980

 Wilder and Pryor make an excellent comedy duo and the contrasts of the two characters only adds to the comedy factor.

 Clyde the orangutan was played by a different ape than in the first movie.
 Sadly, he died just two weeks after the the film had been shot, apparently, due to a hemorrhage caused by being beaten by his trainer simply for stealing doughnuts from the film set - very sad.

-This classic often features in polls for "Top 100 Funniest Movies" and a remake is set to be filmed in 2014, although not starring Goldie Hawn.
+This classic often features in polls for "Top 100 Funniest Movies" and a remake was rumoured to be in the making during 2014, but nothing came of it.

 Spacek won an Academy Award for "Best Actress" and, interestingly, the film was also released on LaserDisc - remember them?